 Leaping blenny in the Pacific Ocean

-As viewers tuning in to this week’s Blue Planet II will witness, it’s not only sharks who are captured on camera leaping out of our oceans.
+As viewers tuning in to Blue Planet II will witness, it’s not only sharks who are captured on camera leaping out of our oceans.
 Over on the other side of the world, in the Pacific Ocean, another star is born – the leaping blenny.

 However, it would appear that this little fella, being just over three inches long, was somewhat camera shy at first.
 Or rather, because of its size, the leaping blenny was proving a trial to film.
 Indeed, a cameraman found himself immersed in water off the coast of Guam for hours on end waiting for the fish to make an appearance.

 Eventually, patience in the Philippine Sea paid off, and thanks to some extreme slow-motion filming techniques, the leaping blenny was seen wriggling above the waves.
-Amusingly, the filming team claim this is the most terrestrial fish they’ve ever stumbled upon, preferring its cave above the tide lines rather than being in the sea.
+Amusingly, the filming team claim this is the most terrestrial fish they’ve ever stumbled upon, preferring its cave above the tide lines to being in the sea.

 One of the 41 incredible ports of call is Rabaul, a township on the island of New Britain in Papua New Guinea.
 Close to Guam, you may not catch sight of the leaping blenny, but there is still much for the cruise goer to enjoy in this part of the world, including the volcano Mount Tavurvur.